CUBRID/cubrid-manual/en/ha.rst

 .. image:: /images/image19.png

 If a heartbeat message fails to deliver, a failover will occur.
 For this reason, servers with unstable connection may experience failover even though no actual failures occur.
 To prevent a failover from occurring in the situation described above, configure **ha_ping_hosts**.
-Configuring **ha_ping_hosts** will send a ping message to a node specified in **ha_ping_hosts** in order to verify whether the network is stable or not when a heartbeat message fails to deliver.
+Configuring **ha_ping_hosts** will send a ping message to the hosts specified in **ha_ping_hosts** in order to verify whether the network is stable or not when a heartbeat message fails to deliver.
 For details on configuring **ha_ping_hosts**, see :ref:`cubrid-ha-conf`.

 .. _broker-mode: